Where are you located and how do I get to First UMC of Jupiter-Tequesta?

 What do you offer for middle school through high school?

 JUP Youth, our youth ministry, meets Sunday morning during the worship service 9:30 am – 10:30 am.
-The youth room is located in the Fellowship Hall; however, our group has grown so much that we are currently meeting in the chapel building.
+JUP Youth meet in the chapel building on the West side of our campus.
 We utilize Bible study, games, technology, and FUN to deliver a weekly lesson.
 The first Sunday of every month we attend the worship service together as a group.
 The youth have the opportunity to serve during the service in various places such as, liturgist, greeters, ushers, communion helpers, choir, and media shout.
 For ore information about our youth ministry, CLICK HERE.

 What safe guards do you have for those working with babies through teens?

-Staff and volunteers have been trained through using the Florida Conference United Methodist Child Protection Policy.
+Staff and volunteers have been trained through using the Florida Conference United Methodist Child Protection Policy (CPP).
+This training is performed annually for all staff and volunteers.
 Your child’s safety is our number one priority.
 Our staff is screened both locally and nationally to assure your child is safe at all times.

 What is CEC?